Is He Extroverted? Identifying Missing Relevant Personas for Faithful User Simulation: Introduction

 \section{Introduction}

-User simulation is crucial for building and testing interactive AI systems and digital products, as it allows developers to assess user interactions and system behavior before deployment.
-Advances in large language models (LLMs) have greatly expanded its potential, applications such as non-player characters in games~\cite{Park2023GenerativeAgents}, opinion dissemination modeling~\cite{gao2023s3socialnetworksimulationlarge}, and character-based response generation~\cite{shao2023character}.
-These simulations often rely on personas, either manually prepared or derived from external sources (\textit{e.g.}, Wikipedia).
+User simulation aims to model the behavior of a target user in a hypothetical situation and is commonly studied to predict the user's responses given a dialogue context and additional data to characterize the user.
+Recent large language models (LLMs) have greatly expanded its potential, supporting applications such as non-player characters in games~\cite{Park2023GenerativeAgents}, character-based response generation~\cite{shao2023character,wang-etal-2024-rolellm,tu-etal-2024-charactereval}, and opinion dissemination~\cite{gao2023s3socialnetworksimulationlarge}.
+These simulations often rely on rich personas or interaction history, either manually prepared or derived from external sources (\textit{e.g.}, Wikipedia), without considering practical simulation situations.

-Recent work has explored methods for obtaining such personas, such as manually designing them for agent simulations~\cite{Park2023GenerativeAgents}, or collecting responses to structured interview questions for simulating individuals~\cite{Ng2024HowWC}.
-These methods show that persona-grounded simulation can produce realistic outputs.
-However, they often assume that all necessary personas are available.
-This leads to a critical but underexplored issue: the task may be fundamentally ill-posed if any relevant persona is missing (i.e., correct simulation based on partial relevant personas is still wrong, as shown in Figure~\ref{fig:task}), making it difficult to interpret or trust the simulation results.